crukci-bioinformatics/mga2/README.md

 With this profile, Nextflow will submit jobs to cluster nodes using the SLURM resource manager.
-A maximum number of 25 jobs that will be submitted to the 'large' queue for running in parallel and Nextflow will poll every 30 seconds to check for completed jobs.
+A maximum number of 25 jobs that will be submitted to the 'long' queue for running in parallel and Nextflow will poll every 30 seconds to check for completed jobs.
 Use of Singularity for running jobs using the mga2 container is enabled so it is not necessary to specify this separately with the `-with-singularity` option.